 Computer access opens up a plethora of new research opportunities.
 For example, students can quickly search for academic journals and online books, which means they can find relevant information a lot faster.
-There are also online videos, expert journals, and research websites that can help students who are experiencing difficulties with certain subjects or projects.
+There are also online videos, expert journals, and research websites that can help students experiencing difficulties with certain subjects or projects.

-In the same way that laptops make information more accessible they also make communication more accessible.
+In the same way that laptops make information more accessible, they also make communication more accessible.
 For example, if students are having trouble with an assignment or project, they can easily message a professor or a classmate, who might send additional information via email.

 On the contrary, students who don’t have constant access to computers might wait longer to receive the help they need.
 Aside from communicating via email and school websites, students can also use social media and online support platforms when they need help with their studies.
 In fact, some students even get together to create study guides.